Business career of Elon Musk: Zip2

 In 1995, Elon, his brother Kimbal, and Greg Kouri founded Global Link Information Network, later renamed Zip2.
 The company developed an Internet city guide with maps, directions, and yellow pages, and marketed it to newspapers.
 They worked at a small rented office in Palo Alto, with Musk coding the website every night.
-Musk and his brother's immigration statuses during this period were described by Musk as a "gray area", although Kimbal maintained they were working as illegal immigrants.
+Musk and Kimbal's immigration statuses during this period were described by Musk as a "gray area", although Kimbal maintained they were working as illegal immigrants.
 A Washington Post exposé from October 2024 reported Musk worked illegally while building the company, citing an email from Musk submitted as evidence during a 2005 defamation trial and the funding agreement from venture capital firm Mohr Davidow Ventures.

 Eventually, Zip2 obtained contracts with The New York Times and the Chicago Tribune.
 The brothers persuaded the board of directors to abandon a merger with Citysearch; however, Musk's attempts to become CEO were thwarted.
 Compaq acquired Zip2 for $307 million in cash in February 1999, and Musk received $22 million for his 7 percent share.